afaez/MLWrap/README.md

 # MLWrap
-Machine learning frameworks wrapped in
+Machine learning frameworks wrapped in a web service.